 What is Microsoft Intune ?

 Microsoft Intune which was previously known as Windows Intune is a part of Microsoft Cloud based Mobile device Management (MDM), Mobile Application Management (MAM) and Windows 10 PC Management Solution.
-No On-Premise Infrastructure is required for using this service from Microsoft and it can be easily managed using Microsoft Endpoint Manager Console https://endpoint.microsoft.com/.
+No on-Premise Infrastructure is required for using this service from Microsoft and it can be easily managed using Microsoft Intune admin center URL: https://intune.microsoft.com.

 Intune is included in Microsoft Enterprise Mobility + Security (EMS) and Integrates with Microsoft 365, Azure AD and Azure Information Protection (AIP).

 - Manage Mobile Devices (Corporate and BYOD Devices).

 - Manage and Protect Applications using App Protection Policies (APP).

 - Can be used as Intune Standalone (100% cloud) or co-manage Intune and Configuration Manager.